sjanahan/recipes/lifestyle/how-to-make-a-walkup-livable.md

 Five years of living in one has taught me how lots about how to comfortably live in one.
 Here's what I've learned.

 ## Implied Warranty of Habitability
 In 49/50 states (minus Arkansas) in the USA, there is a form of Implied Warranty of Habitability from the landlord to the renter.
-It states that the infrastructure (water, electrical, gas) of apartment must be in working order and is pest-free.
+It states that the infrastructure (water, electrical, gas) of apartment must be in working order, appliances work, free from mold, and is pest-free.
 It is _implied_ from the lease you signed.

 If this warranty is broke, it puts the management company in breach and rent can be withheld until these are remediated.
 It's important to check the precedent in your state.
 Something like the only toilet in my house is not working is a breach while not having window screens is not.